youkaisen/switchlink/Documentation/howto/ovs-with-p4-executables.rst

     qemu-vm_mac: Specify MAC address for port hotplugged to qemu VM
     qemu-vm_netdev-id: Specify netdev ID for port hotplugged to qemu VM
     qemu-vm_chardev-id: Specify chardev ID for port hotplugged to qemu VM
-    native-socket-path: Specify the native path for vhost-user socket on the host
+    native-socket-path: Specify the native path for vhost-user socket on host
     qemu-vm-device-id: Specify device ID for port hotplugged to qemu VM

    Port can be hotplug added once and hotplug deleted once.
-Re-adding or deleting the port is not supported
+Re-adding or deleting the port is not supported in older qemu versions due to qemu bug reporting false duplicate IDs.
+This bug is fixed in qemu version 6.1.0 and re-adding and re-deleting the hotplug port is supported from qemu version 6.1.0

 5) Set atrributes for link ports::